StephenDsouza90/python-flask-rest-api/README.md

 1. curl: stands for client
 2. header: mentioning content type (only for POST or PUT)
 3. method: instructions from client to server (POST, GET, PUT or DELETE)
-3. data: the client provides the data in JSON format {key:value, key:value} (only for POST or PUT request)
+3. data: the client provides the data in JSON format {key:value, key:value} (only for POST or PUT)
 5. URL: "localhost:8080/courses" - URL is localhost:port/resource ((/parameter) (depending on the function))

 ### URL and route mapping

-The URL maps to the route via the app.route decorator function which is part of the Flask Library.
+The URL maps to the route via the `app.route` decorator function which is part of the Flask Library.
 These functions are then responsible for processing client requests and returning responses.

 **Route example:**
 ```